smirql/QT-postgres-custom/README.md

 # QT-postgres-custom
-custom version of psql plugin (driver) to QtSQL.
+Changed version of psql plugin (driver) to QtSQL.
 Based on Qt 5.11.1 version.

 **Not fully tested, may contains errors**